 As for the game itself, the Kings scored three times on Winnipeg’s Nikolai Khabibulin – their largest offensive output of the road trip.
 McSorley assisted on all three goals, which were scored by Churla, Kurri and John Slaney.
 Kevin Stevens was also denied on a penalty shot late in the first period.

 Kilger had just arrived in Winnipeg via a trade with Anaheim two weeks earlier.
 That was the deal that sent Teemu Selanne to the Mighty Ducks, as they were known back then.

 The 4-3 loss put the Kings two points behind Winnipeg for the final Western Conference playoff berth (ultimately, LA never made it to the post-season) and pushed their winless streak on the road to 0-11-4.

 Gretzky finished the night with one shot on goal, one assist and was a minus-2.

-The next day, at a press conference back home in Los Angeles, in was announced that the greatest player to ever play the game had been traded to the St. Louis Blues for Craig Johnson, Patrice Tardif, Roman Vopat and two first round draft picks (Peter Hogan in 1996 and Matt Zultek in 1997).
+The next day, at a press conference back home in Los Angeles, it was announced that the greatest player to ever play the game had been traded to the St. Louis Blues for Craig Johnson, Patrice Tardif, Roman Vopat and two first round draft picks (what became Peter Hogan in 1996 and Matt Zultek in 1997).